401K

 The Challenge

 Many individuals postpone serious retirement planning until they are within a few years of leaving the workforce.
-This approach leaves limited time to make meaningful adjustments or address potential shortfalls, often resulting in less optimal results or missed opportunities for growth.
+This approach leaves limited time to make meaningful adjustments or address potential shortfalls.

 The Cost of Delay

-Time is your most powerful ally in retirement planning due to the magic of compound interest.
+Time is your most powerful ally in retirement planning due to compound interest.
 A 25-year-old who saves $200 monthly earning 7% annually will accumulate over $525,000 by age 65.
-However, if they wait until age 35 to start, they’ll need to save nearly $300 monthly to reach the same goal.
-Waiting until 45 means saving over $550 monthly for the same result.
+Wait until age 35, and they'll need nearly $300 monthly to reach the same goal.

 How to Avoid It